-- Shave and aseptically scrub/prepare patient for surgical procedure - Handling/transport patient correctly; both to and from surgery - Open packs/supplies for surgeon/assistant - Maintain sterile field - Clean surgery suite at end of procedure in preparation for next patient - Make sure all instruments and gowns are autoclaved by the day following surgery - Be ready to assist all members of the team at any time with tasks (ie. tying surgical assistants gown, help with anesthetic monitoring, getting supplies during surgery, etc.) - Evaluate, with your partner(s), the patient the day after surgery, including TPR, incision check, providing kennel assistants with proper care instructions-such as feeding/watering, and assessing patient's demeanor or attitude.
+- Review medical record of the patient, and make sure consent forms are properly filled out and signed for stated procedure (shelter and non-shelter animals) - Participate with your partner(s) in the pre-surgical evaluation - Properly restrain patient for pre-anesthetic evaluation/anesthetic induction/surgical prep - Ready surgery scrub solutions, replenish as needed - Prepare recovery cage for patient/clean as needed - Shave and aseptically scrub/prepare patient for surgical procedure - Handling/transport patient correctly; both to and from surgery - Open packs/supplies for surgeon/assistant - Maintain sterile field - Clean surgery suite at end of procedure in preparation for next patient - Be ready to assist all members of the team at any time with tasks (ie. tying surgical assistants gown, help with anesthetic monitoring, getting supplies during surgery, etc.) - Evaluate, with your partner(s), the patient the day after surgery, including TPR, incision check, providing kennel assistants with proper care instructions-such as feeding/watering, and assessing patient's demeanor or attitude.
 The information is to be recorded in the patient's medical record (see IV B)